gui1117/ruga/GDD.md

   (an idea is the less the gun is 'expensive' the more it is rapid to swap to it)

+* maybe damage is set on segment: number of damage per segment
+* and you have a "stamina" of damage per second

 ##grenade

 grenade customizable in many ways: